-- 3. Contractor's Expense: The Contractor will be responsible for all costs related to photo copying, telephone communications and fax communications while on County sites during the performance of work and services under this Contract.

-- 4. Taxpayer ID Number: The Contractor shall include its taxpayer ID number on all invoices submitted to the County for payment to ensure compliance with IRS requirements and to expedite payment processing.
+- 5. Taxpayer ID Number: Contractor shall include its taxpayer ID number on all invoices submitted to the County for payment to ensure compliance with IRS requirements and to expedite payment processing.

-- 5. Payment Invoicing Instructions: The Contractor will provide an invoice on the Contractor's letterhead for goods delivered and/or services rendered.
-In the case of goods, the Contractor will leave an invoice with each delivery.
-Each invoice will have a number and will include the following information:
+- 6. Payment Invoicing Instructions: Contractor must provide an invoice on Contractor's letterhead for goods delivered and/or services rendered.
+In the case of goods, Contractor must leave an invoice with each delivery.
+Each invoice must have a unique number and must include the following information:

 - a.
 Contractor's name and address

 - b.
-Contractor's remittance address
+Contractor's remittance address, if different from 1 above

 - c.
 Contractor's Taxpayer ID Number

 - d.
-Name of County Agency/Department
+Name of County Department

 - e.
 Delivery/service address

 - f.
-Master Agreement (MA)
+Master Agreement (MA) or Purchase Order (PO) number

 - g.
-Agency/Department's Account Number, if applicable

-- h.
-Date of invoice

-- i.
-Product/service description, quantity, and prices

-- j.
-Sales tax, if applicable

-- k.
-Freight/delivery charges, if applicable

-- I. Total
+Department's Account Number